 - Miscellaneous Penalty boxes are being left blank.
 They need to be filled in.
-If no penalty occurred, place a zero (0) in the box, not a line or some other hieroglyphic symbol, please. (see example) - I am seeing when there is to be a total qualifying score (numerical digits) the Total Score box is left blank and only carried down to the Final Qualifying Score box.
+If no penalty occurred, place a zero (0) in the box, not a line or some other hieroglyphic symbol, please. (see example) - ❖ I am seeing when there is to be a total qualifying score (numerical digits) the Total Score box is left blank and only carried down to the Final Qualifying Score box.
 The Q score is to be in both boxes.
 The Total Score box should have either a score or NQ filled in.
-The only exception being left blank would be where a dog was excused, disqualified, absent from the class (not to be confused with absent from the Groups, in which case a NQ would be filled in.) (see example) - NQ-R is not being placed in both the "Group boxes" when a dog is released and not coming back to the Groups. (see example) - When a dog is released from the first Group exercise "Released" is not written in the second Group exercise box. (see example) - Writing Excused instead of HLR when the handler chooses to leave the ring. - If a handler chooses to leave the ring during the individual exercises, or does not return for the groups due to conflicts or other reasons, write "Absent" in the Group exercise boxes. (see example) Or AB per the blog. - In PO, OB, PU, UB and Versatility place the Exercise Order Roman Numeral somewhere at the top of the sheet if there is not a place for it. (see example) - In PN & GN indicate if it was a Sit or Down
+The only exception being left blank would be where a dog was excused, disqualified, absent from the class (not to be confused with absent from the Groups, in which case a NQ would be filled in.) - NQ-R is not being placed in both the "Group box" when a dog is released and not coming back to the Groups - When a dog is released from the first Group exercise "Released", write NQ in the Group exercise box. - Writing Excused instead of HLR when the handler chooses to leave the ring. - If a handler chooses to leave the ring during the individual exercises, or does not return for the groups due to conflicts or other reasons, write "Absent" (or AB) in the Group exercise box. - In PO, OB, PU, UB and Versatility place the Exercise Order Roman Numeral somewhere at the top of the sheet if there is not a place for it. - In PN & GN indicate if it was a Sit or Down